topcat101/GitHubActions/README.md

 ### Built App

+The build job performs the following steps:

+- Checks out the repository code

+- Sets up Node.js

+- Installs dependencies using npm ci

+- Runs the test command

+- Builds the application

+- Creates a deployment package called app.zip

+- Uploads the package as a GitHub Actions artefact

+Separating each job from the others, making it easier to understand the process being done within the GitHub Actions.

 ### OIDC Authentication Test

+The reason for the OIDC authentication test is to confirm that GitHub Actions can securely authenticate to AWS using an IAM role.
+This provides a quick and safe method, preventing long-lived access keys; the workflow uses GitHub OpenID Connect to request temporary AWS credentials.
+Allowing for improved security, since no permanent/ hard coded credentials are stored inside the workflow

 ### Deploy to staging

+The staging deployment job performs the following steps:

+- Downloads the build artifact

+- Authenticates to AWS using OIDC

+- Uploads app.zip to an S3 bucket

+- Creates a new Elastic Beanstalk application version

+- Updates the Elastic Beanstalk environment to deploy the new version

 ### Why I used an S3 Bucket

 The reason why I have used the S3 bucket is so that I can store my sample app within the S3 Bucket, making it easily accessible for GitHub Actions to push my app into Elastic Beanstalk.
-Also, this provides swift actions within the AWS environment, allowing for everything to run smoothly and autonomously.
+Also, this provides swift actions within the AWS environment, allowing everything to run smoothly and autonomously.

+The deployment process

+App.zip uploaded to S3 -> Beanstalk version created from S3 -> Elastic Beanstalk environment updated to use that version

 ### Why Elastic Beanstalk is used